 The tragic death of Floris Wever

-This citation comes from an article on motorcycle accidents in Pai: “Mrs Banchongchit Channual, a nurse at the emergency unit of Pai hospital, said the number of foreign tourists visiting the hospital for treatment of injuries from road accidents had steadily increased.
-According to the hospital records, there were almost 6,000 road accidents in Pai district over the past four years from 2014-2017, mostly involving foreign tourists using motorcycles.
+This citation comes from an article on motorcycle accidents in Pai: “Mrs. Banchongchit Channual, a nurse at the emergency unit of Pai hospital, said the number of foreign tourists visiting the hospital for treatment of injuries from road accidents had steadily increased.
+According to the hospital records, there were almost 6,000 road accidents in Pai district over the past four years from 2014-to 2017, mostly involving foreign tourists using motorcycles.
 During the same period, 4,750 foreign tourists and 1,818 Thais – both locals and tourists, were injured from road accidents.”

-My advice would be: rent a bicycle if you are not going into the mountains.
+My advice would be: rent a bicycle if you are not going to the mountains.
 Riding a bicycle is also dangerous but considerably less than riding a motorbike.
-There are more obvious advantages: you see a lot more and it’s healthier.
+There are more obvious advantages: you see a lot more, and it’s healthier.
 Overall it is a much more pleasant experience.
 If you are with younger children, just forget about renting a motorbike.
 Few rental shops have helmets that fit the head of a child.
 In short: if there is alternative transportation, either bicycles or a car, go for it and avoid motorbikes.
 There is nothing wrong with walking either.

 Anyway, don’t let the tragic death of Floris Wever be for nothing.
 Avoid motorbikes on your holiday as much as possible.
 Rest in peace Floris Wever.